-Configure the way MPS saves your passwords for version control repositories, databases, and other protected resources.
+By default, IntelliJ IDEA saves your passwords for version control repositories, databases, and other protected resources.
+Configure the way the passwords are saved:

 Use the native keychain app.

 This option is not available for Windows. macOS uses Keychain Access.
-For Linux, it depends on the desktop environment and available apps: if you have both GNOME Keyring and KWallet, MPS will use GNOME Keyring for compatibility reasons because KWallet was not supported in previous versions.
+For Linux, it depends on the desktop environment and available apps: if you have both GNOME Keyring and KWallet, IntelliJ IDEA will use GNOME Keyring for compatibility reasons because KWallet was not supported in previous versions.

 Use the KeePass password manager.